-Further production area preparation begins once the water treatment structures have been completed.
+Further production area preparation begins once the water treatment structures have been completed and approved by local Environmental authority.
 In the beginning of the preparation, a waste collection place will be established in the base area where waste from the preparation, i.e. municipal solid waste, solid oil waste and waste oil will be placed and sorted.
 Finally, the area will be ditched for production.

 Preparation contracting is tendered, and the contractor must provide contractor liability information through the Reliable Partner system.
 This ensures that the contractor has fulfilled its tax and other administrative obligations.
 Contractors must also register contract and employee information with the tax authority.
-Vapo Group's Supplier Code of Conduct is also reviewed with each contractor, and which the contractor must follow when dealing with Vapo Group.
+Neova Group's Supplier Code of Conduct is also reviewed with each contractor, and which the contractor must follow when dealing with Neova Group.
 When the production area preparation begins, a risk assessment is carried out with the contractor to identify potential safety risks and how to prepare for them.